NirDs22/event_tracker_dashboard/README.md

 - **Reddit keys** – visit [reddit.com/prefs/apps](https://www.reddit.com/prefs/apps), create an app and copy the client ID and secret.
 - **SMTP settings** – needed only if you want daily email digests.
 - **OLLAMA_MODEL** – install [Ollama](https://ollama.ai) and run `ollama pull qwen:latest`, then set `OLLAMA_MODEL=qwen` for local AI summaries.
+- **Facebook pages** – no key required.
+When adding a topic, include public Facebook page URLs in the **Profiles** field to collect their posts.

 ### 6. Run the Dashboard